taskcluster/taskcluster-docs/presentations/intro-talk/notes.md

      (use same docker image)
      (save docker container as image after running, for debugging)

+### LiveLogging (1)
+ - No overhead if not used
+ - travis sends all log messages over RabbitMQ

+### Interactive Sessions
+ - Very low overhead if not used
+ - No filing bugs to get a loaner

+### Service Design (1)
+ - Auto-gen client libraries
+   (python, node, browser, go, java)

+### Service Design (2)
+ - No database
+ - Azure table storage is cheap
+   - storage is 0.12 / GB
+   - up to 500TB

 ### Self-Serve APIs
  - Build dashboards

+### Self-Serve Use-Cases
- - Run one-off tasks
+ - Run one-off tasks (new docker image, upgraded compiler)
+ - Run a single tasks to identify intermittent failures (start interactive session)
  - Tweak task-graph manually for experimentation
  - Bisect revisions

- - Run a single tasks to identify intermittent failures
+### TaskCluster in Numbers
+ - Probably over provisioning